 If you do not see the “+” sign, it means that your app is still being processed by Apple’s servers.
 It should become available within 30 minutes of uploading.
 You can periodically refresh the app listing page by pressing: CMD + R.

-Note: due to Apple’s web security settings on iTunes Connect, it may happen that your session will be closed when you refresh the page.
+Note: due to Apple’s web security settings on App Store Connect, it may happen that your session will be closed when you refresh the page.
 Do not worry; you will be taken back to the login page.
 Simply log in again, find your app and continue your work where you left off.
 This is also a reason why it is prudent to save your work frequently.

 - The pop-up window should show your app build, ready to be selected.
 Click on the radio button next to the build number and then click on 'Done'.